by Tracy Johnson

 Success on the radio is all about storytelling.
 It’s at the heart of every break every day.
 To be a better storyteller, it serve you well to learn from the best and the best in telling stories for decades has been storytelling the Pixar Way.

 In all, Pixar offers 22 rules of storytelling.
-Here they are, each bringing value for air personalities:
+Here they are.
+Each adds value for radio personalities:

 You are human.
 Act like it, and embrace it.
 Be a real person, vulnerable and relatable.
-The struggle, the effort is more relatable than the glorious victory that results.
+The struggle is more relatable than the glorious victory that results.
 Building friction into every story on the air introduces traction to the segment, which gives your audience something, or someone, to cheer for.

 This speaks to preparation in detail.
 And editing.
 Oh, and planning.
 You might want to add thinking ahead.
 Then revising it.
 And then adjusting it again.

 How many times have you performed a break that took a twist or turn, leaving you in a different place than you began or expected to be?
 Often, I suspect.

 Wouldn’t your content be stronger if you planned the story to lead up to that great moment?

 Think about this one.
 Think about it deeply.
 Play with it.
 Apply it.
 It opens a world of possibilities.
 This rule of storytelling suggests the forward pace and momentum of the story.
 Stories need a hero, an action, a challenge, a consequence and an outcome.

 This also suggests that you should use your imagination to Embellish.
 Exaggerate.
 Enhance.
 Entertain.

 Listeners don’t pay much attention.
 It takes a lot of time and effort to make it simple enough to understand and really GET it.